APapafragkakis/G2G-Sparse-Spiking-Neural-Network/README.md

 - 10 classes (T-shirt, trouser, pullover, dress, coat, sandal, shirt, sneaker, bag, ankle boot)

 We use the training set for both standard training and k-fold cross-validation.

+## About G2GNet

+G2GNet is inspired by functional connectivity patterns observed in mouse primary visual cortex.
+Instead of fully connecting all neurons between layers, it organizes neurons into groups that preferentially communicate with their corresponding groups in adjacent layers.
+This creates sparse "pathways" through the network while still allowing limited cross-pathway communication via the `p_inter` parameter.

+The three grouping strategies offer different trade-offs:
+- **Index**: maintains spatial locality from input patches
+- **Random**: breaks spatial structure, often underperforms
+- **Mixer**: alternates between spatial and feature-wise grouping (generally performs best)